kiwicopple/sheetmetal.io/README.md

 # SheetMetal

+SheetMetal is useful if you want to use google sheets as a drop-in replacement for a database, without having to deploy your own server to communicate with it.
 SheetMetal connects to any Google Sheet via OAuth and provides an easy-to-use Restful API.
-This is useful if you want to use google sheets as a drop-in replacement for a database, without having to deploy your own server to communicate with it.

 * Landing page - https://sheetmetal.io
 * Documentation - https://sheetmetal.io/docs